lincolnloop/generator-frigate/docs/getting_started.rst

 Support directories:

 * build
-* gulp
 * node_modules

-Gulp
+Makefile
 ----

-Gulp is a Javascript-based build system.
+TODO: Gulp is a Javascript-based build system.
 It lets us create tasks and tools for managing different aspects of the development workflow.

 .. _gulp_primary_tasks: